flancian/garden/agora pkg chapter.md

 This node is longer than the average Agora node :) It has the following sections:

-- In this subnode (text file):
+- In this subnode (this text file):
-  - An abstract, which is a snapshot of what I delivered in early [[2022-06]] to the book editors.
+  - An abstract, which is close to a snapshot of what I delivered in early [[2022-06]] to the book editors.
+It's meant to be a short stand-alone introduction; maybe it should be merged with the actual introduction below.
-  - The actual chapter, which should be 5k-10k words once ready.
+  - The actual chapter, which should be 5k-10k words once ready to be delivered (and hopefully coherent by then :)).
-- In a [[stoa]] subnode below:
+- In the subnode below, sourced from the [[stoa]]:
   - A snapshot of the chapter outline as it was when I delivered it to editors on July 4.
 This is a parallel version, writable by any; feel free to edit it in whichever direction you want to take it.